Enriching visits to local museums

 Canadian Children’s Museum

 Located inside the Canadian Museum of History, the Canadian Children’s Museum invites young visitors to learn new things by travelling around the world (by make-believe!) and discovering different cultures.
-Learn with them the different means of transportation and discover their imaginary world!
+Learn with them about various means of transportation and help them stamp their passports at each new stop.

 Where